SEAP Southeast Asia Pilot-1

 5 miles from Ton Sai Bay, Phi Phi Island

-Just west of Ao Lohdalum is a smaller, jungle-fringed, bay with an anchorage outside the seaward edge of the coral in 15 metres.
+Just west of Ao Lohdalum is the smaller, jungle-fringed, Ao Yongkasem with an anchorage outside the seaward edge of the coral in 15 metres.

-Yongkasem is an ideal overnight stop at any time of the year and can be used in preference to Ao Lohdalum, for more peace and tranquillity.
-Both Lohdalum and Yongkasem now have sufficient government moorings so that after 5pm most visiting yachts can stay overnight, even in high season.
+This bay is an ideal overnight stop at any time of the year.
+It can be used in preference to Ao Lohdalum, for more peace and tranquillity.
+Both Lohdalum and Yongkasem now have plenty of government moorings.
+So, after 5pm, most visiting yachts can stay overnight, even in high season.

-At the back of Yongkasem beach, lush foliage provides shade for picnics, and is home to a large tribe of crab-eating macaques.
+At the back of Yongkasem beach, lush foliage provides shade for picnics.
+It is also home to a large tribe of crab-eating macaques.
 The snorkelling is great.
 Ao Lohdalum itself also has excellent snorkelling and a wonderful swim-through cave on the west headland.
 Be hyper-aware when going ashore anywhere on this north side by dinghy that it dries for hundreds of metres at low tide.

 • C